A Home in America: A Volga German Story

 Told through the eyes of twelve year old Eva, the story chronicles the hardships of their travels by land and sea to America and their resettlement on the Kansas plains.

 Congratulations to Eunice Boeve!
-A Home in America: A Volga German Story is a recipient of the Kanas National Education Association Reading Circle – 2018
+A Home in America: A Volga German Story has been awarded the status of “Recommended” by the Reading Circle Commission of the Kansas National Education Association – 2018.

 “The topics in this book open up opportunities for expanded study.
 Our town and surrounding area are heavily influenced by the Volga German heritage and we are excited to explore it.” —Hoisington Middle School, Kansas